dilshankarunarathne/docker-notes/README.md

 ## Environment Variables

-Environment variables are variables that are set in the environment of the system.
+Environment variables are variables that are set in the environment of the system - just like variables in programs.